petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points/organic-innovation-and-open-source-leadership.md

 * Liferay is organically grown, not innovated through acquisition
 * Liferay is an Open Source Leader with a Portal heritage

-One of the most important aspects of our value proposition is that Liferay has evolved organically using home grown technology.
+One of the most important facts is that Liferay has evolved organically using home grown technology.
 Liferay is

 * Developed entirely in-house
 * Committed to a consistent user experience